 When school is out for summer, it doesn’t mean that the fun and learning have to stop.
-Enrol your kids in an international summer camp and give them the space to explore, make friends, strengthen their abilities in sports, and learn languages and life skills.
+Enroll your kids in an international summer camp in Belgium and give them the space to explore, make friends, strengthen their abilities in sports, and learn languages and life skills.

 Summer camps offer a great chance for kids to build their social skills, learn, and play.
-And, lest we forget, they offer parents a great option to keep the kids out of their hair and entertained for the summer – a real win-win.
+They also offer parents a great option to keep the kids out of their hair and entertained for the summer.

 No matter what your kids’ age or favorite activities, there are more options than ever for summer camp.
 Children today are dynamic and have all kinds of interests.
-It’s great to have accessibility to summer camps which feature activities including languages, sports, and learning in a fun way.
-Kids coming from different countries can come together in a safe, playful space, and together they inspire and challenge each other.
+It’s great to have accessibility to summer camps that feature activities including languages, sports, and learning in a fun way.
+Kids coming from different countries can come together in a safe, playful space.
+Together, they inspire and challenge each other.

 Language and activity camps at international summer schools

-The Summer Camp Skiten, set in the castle of Emines in Belgium, specializes in creating an international world in which kids get the confidence to speak in a new language for two hours of activities per day, including tennis, cooking, sports and art.
-They offer camps for kids from 7-10 and 11-15 years old, and accept registration by the week for camps during July and August.
+The Summer Camp Skiten, set in the castle of Emines in Belgium, specializes in creating an international world in which kids get the confidence to speak in a new language for two hours of activities per day, including tennis, cooking, sports, and art.
+They offer camps for kids from 7–10 and 11–15 years old.
+The camp accepts registration by the week for camps during July and August.

 Several international summer schools have language and activity camps for children aged from three up to 16.
 Many focus on the oral element, with the aim of children walking away with strong basics.
 They can learn through activities like multi-sports, yoga, climbing, and tennis, using facilities at the summer school.
-When they attend these activity camps, it’s not overly theoretical but more hands-on, and aims to ensure that language is not a barrier.
+When they attend these activity camps, it’s not overly theoretical but more hands-on.
+They ensure that language is not a barrier.
 Registration opens by the week, with some schools offering half-day and full-day options.

 ISB offers a Theatre Camp for kids aged 7-14.
 It’s a five-day program in English that covers improvisation, characterization and the art of story-telling through acting.